hanez/fun-lang.xyz/index.md

 ## Documentation

-Actually there does not exist any documenation.
+I am writing documentation only actually, but this is work in progress, since debugging and bug fixing includes this task.

+Current documentation is only found in the [Fun Handbook](https://git.xw3.org/fun/fun/src/branch/main/docs/handbook.md){:class="git"}.

 In the [examples/](https://git.xw3.org/fun/fun/src/branch/main/examples){:class="git"} directory should be an example of most Fun features.

+A complete API documentation will follow.

 ## Code